can-aslan/Erasmus-Application-Manager/README.md

 + The forms will be approved by the coordinators in the application.

 + For each course in the list information whether that course has been approved by Bilkent in previous years will be provided.
 If that particular course has not been approved before, the  student will be able to ask the coordinator of their approval.
+The course list will be updated at the end of each ERASMUS application process.

 + In case of course conflicts, the student will be notified.
 The courses  will be re-selected, and based on the specific condition, alternative proposals or new pre-approval form will be sent to the person in charge of the administration and moderation of the application process.